Is Life Insurance Worth It?

 Term vs. Permanent Life Insurance

-Life insurance comes in various types, but the two main categories are term and permanent.
+Life insurance comes in many types, but the two main categories are term and permanent.
 Each serves distinct needs and offers unique features and limitations.

-Term life insurance is straightforward but offers no cash value, while permanent life insurance can provide a death benefit and be an investment tool.
+Term life insurance is straightforward but provides no cash value, while permanent life insurance offers a death benefit and functions as an investment tool.

 Term Life Insurance